junxit/us-congress-code/title-16/chapter-15b/sec-941c.md

   - **(1)** *In general* Except as provided in paragraphs (2) and (4), not less than 25 percent of the cost of implementing a proposal selected under subsection (d) (excluding the cost of establishing sea lamprey barriers) shall be paid in cash or in-kind contributions by non-Federal sources.
   - **(2)** *Regional projects* Regional projects selected under subsection (d) shall be exempt from cost sharing if the Director determines that the authorization for the project does not require a non-Federal cost-share.
   - **(3)** *Exclusion of Federal funds from non-Federal share* The Director may not consider the expenditure, directly or indirectly, of Federal funds received by any entity to be a contribution by a non-Federal source for purposes of this subsection.
   - **(4)** *Effect on certain Indian tribes* Nothing in this subsection affects an Indian tribe affected by an alternative applicable cost sharing requirement under the Indian Self-Determination and Education Assistance Act (25 U.S.C.
-450 et seq.).
+450 et seq.).11 See References in Text note below.

 ## Source credit